 - eventual death.

-- Verbal the because by flu viruses, respiratory syncytial viruses, adenoviruses, rhinoviruses and others.
+- Viral causes include flu viruses, respiratory syncytial viruses, adenoviruses, rhinoviruses, and others.

 - Fungal infections that are causes of pneumonia can include fungi that cause histoplasmosis, coccidioidomycosis, blastomycosis, aspergillosis, and cryptococcosis.